Can I Dye My Hair After Bleaching?

 In the end, can you dye your hair after bleach if you want to?
 That depends on how damaged one would like to make it.
 The key takeaway from the article is that bleaching will inevitably damage your hair if you decide to dye it.
 You’ll be left with something noticeably different from the original color, albeit in a very unnatural (and ultimately pointless) way.

-So at the end of the day, the most helpful advice is to condition the hair every time it has to undergo any bleaching or dyeing treatment.
-You can dye your hair after the bleaching process, but you must know the risk of exposing your hair.
+So, the most helpful advice is to condition the hair whenever it undergoes bleaching or dyeing treatment.
+You can dye your hair after bleaching, but you must know the risk of exposing your hair.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?